jakoch/csgo-config/README.md

 And an `autoexec.cfg`, which loads `teambase.cfg` before loading `personal.cfg`.
 This approach enables you to use a shared team config with personal settings.

+Simply add `autoexec.cfg` to your game start options, so that your `config.cfg` file is rewritten on CS:GO start.
+Then adjust `personal.cfg`to your needs and use `update.bat` to fetch the latest `teambase.cfg`.

 ## **Table of Contents**

 - [CS:GO Configuration](#csgo-configuration)